Healthy Homes Assessment Marewa

 Draught Stopping Marewa

-Draughts may lead to lower temperatures in households.
-A damp house is more expensive to heat, which completed jobs in wasting money and energy.
+Draughts are a major cause of lower temperatures in houses.
+A damp house is more expensive to heat, meaning wasting money and energy.

 What are unjustifiable gaps or holes?

-You don’t need to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around doors and windows may be required to allow for movement within the building when the home heats and cools, in order to let them be closed and opened rather instead of being stuck.
-We will test all windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure as the household warms and cools so that they are able to be closed and opened rather instead of being stuck.
+We will inspect the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections